Visa (NYSE:V) PT Raised to $275.00

-Visa (NYSE:V – Free Report) had its price target increased by Mizuho from $265.00 to $275.00 in a report issued on Thursday, Benzinga reports.
-The firm currently has a neutral rating on the credit-card processor’s stock.
+Visa (NYSE:V – Get Free Report) had its price target upped by research analysts at Mizuho from $265.00 to $275.00 in a report issued on Thursday, Benzinga reports.
+The firm currently has a “neutral” rating on the credit-card processor’s stock.
+Mizuho’s price objective would indicate a potential upside of 2.42% from the stock’s current price.

 Visa Price Performance

-Visa (NYSE:V – Get Free Report) last issued its quarterly earnings data on Tuesday, April 23rd.
-The credit-card processor reported $2.51 earnings per share for the quarter, topping analysts’ consensus estimates of $2.43 by $0.08.
+Visa (NYSE:V – Get Free Report) last announced its quarterly earnings results on Tuesday, April 23rd.
+The credit-card processor reported $2.51 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.43 by $0.08.
+The firm had revenue of $8.78 billion for the quarter, compared to the consensus estimate of $8.62 billion.
 Visa had a net margin of 53.87% and a return on equity of 51.23%.
-The business had revenue of $8.78 billion during the quarter, compared to analysts’ expectations of $8.62 billion.
-During the same period in the previous year, the company earned $2.09 earnings per share.
-Visa’s revenue for the quarter was up 9.9% on a year-over-year basis.
-On average, equities research analysts predict that Visa will post 9.94 EPS for the current fiscal year.
+The company’s revenue for the quarter was up 9.9% on a year-over-year basis.
+During the same period in the prior year, the firm posted $2.09 earnings per share.
+As a group, equities research analysts forecast that Visa will post 9.94 EPS for the current year.

-In related news, Director Lloyd Carney sold 909 shares of Visa stock in a transaction that occurred on Friday, April 26th.
+In related news, Director Lloyd Carney sold 909 shares of the firm’s stock in a transaction that occurred on Friday, April 26th.
+The stock was sold at an average price of $275.55, for a total transaction of $250,474.95.
+Following the completion of the transaction, the director now owns 2,591 shares of the company’s stock, valued at approximately $713,950.05.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+In related news, Director Lloyd Carney sold 909 shares of the stock in a transaction dated Friday, April 26th.
 The shares were sold at an average price of $275.55, for a total transaction of $250,474.95.
-Following the transaction, the director now owns 2,591 shares of the company’s stock, valued at approximately $713,950.05.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other Visa news, CEO Ryan Mcinerney sold 8,200 shares of the business’s stock in a transaction dated Monday, April 1st.
-The stock was sold at an average price of $280.36, for a total value of $2,298,952.00.
+Following the sale, the director now directly owns 2,591 shares of the company’s stock, valued at approximately $713,950.05.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Ryan Mcinerney sold 8,200 shares of Visa stock in a transaction dated Monday, April 1st.
+The stock was sold at an average price of $280.36, for a total transaction of $2,298,952.00.
 Following the completion of the transaction, the chief executive officer now directly owns 538 shares of the company’s stock, valued at $150,833.68.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Lloyd Carney sold 909 shares of the firm’s stock in a transaction dated Friday, April 26th.
-The stock was sold at an average price of $275.55, for a total value of $250,474.95.
-Following the sale, the director now directly owns 2,591 shares in the company, valued at approximately $713,950.05.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 11,724 shares of company stock worth $3,278,698.
-Insiders own 0.19% of the company’s stock.
+Over the last quarter, insiders sold 11,724 shares of company stock valued at $3,278,698.
+Corporate insiders own 0.19% of the company’s stock.

-A number of large investors have recently bought and sold shares of the business.
-Altshuler Shaham Ltd bought a new stake in shares of Visa in the third quarter valued at about $25,000.
-Livelsberger Financial Advisory bought a new stake in Visa in the 4th quarter valued at approximately $25,000.
-Westend Capital Management LLC acquired a new position in Visa during the 1st quarter worth approximately $25,000.
-O Brien Wealth Partners LLC bought a new position in shares of Visa during the 4th quarter worth approximately $32,000.
-Finally, Frank Rimerman Advisors LLC acquired a new stake in shares of Visa in the fourth quarter valued at approximately $33,000.
-82.15% of the stock is owned by institutional investors.
+Several institutional investors have recently modified their holdings of the business.
+Altshuler Shaham Ltd purchased a new stake in Visa in the third quarter worth approximately $25,000.
+Livelsberger Financial Advisory purchased a new position in shares of Visa in the 4th quarter worth $25,000.
+Westend Capital Management LLC bought a new stake in shares of Visa in the first quarter worth $25,000.
+O Brien Wealth Partners LLC purchased a new stake in Visa during the fourth quarter valued at $32,000.
+Finally, Frank Rimerman Advisors LLC bought a new position in Visa in the fourth quarter valued at about $33,000.
+82.15% of the stock is owned by hedge funds and other institutional investors.

 About Visa